shiyangy-xray/mcp/src/cloudwatch-applicationsignals-mcp-server/README.md

     }
 }
 ```

-#### 2. Get AWS Credentials

-Update your AWS credentials
+- Update your AWS credentials

-#### 3. Enable MCP in Kiro Panel

-Navigate to the Kiro panel on the left-hand side, look for the MCP section at the bottom, and enable the MCP servers (if not enabled already).
+- Navigate to the Kiro panel on the left-hand side, look for the MCP section at the bottom, and enable the MCP servers (if not enabled already).

-#### 4. Restart Kiro

-Sometimes Kiro may have issues loading credentials for the MCP server.
+- Sometimes Kiro may have issues loading credentials for the MCP server.
 It's recommended to restart Kiro so that it can properly communicate with the MCP server.

 ### Installing via Claude Desktop